-Students that have been in foster care or other residential care under the conservatorship of the Texas Department of Protective and Regulatory Services on or after the day preceding the student's 18th birthday, the day of the student's 14th birthday, if the student was also eligible for adoption on or after that day; or the day the student graduated from high school or received the equivalent of a high school degree, are eligible to receive a tuition and fee exemption.
-The student must enroll within 3 years of the earliest of the following dates: the date the student was discharged from foster or other residential care, graduated from high school or received the equivalency degree, or the student's 21st birthday.
+Students that have been in foster care or other residential care under the conservatorship of the Texas Department of Protective and Regulatory Services (DPRS) and meet one of the following criteria;

+- are in DPRS on or after the day preceding the student's 18th birthday; - the day of the student's 14th birthday, if the student was also eligible for adoption on or after that day; or - the day the student graduated from high school or received the equivalent of a high school degree, are eligible to receive a tuition and fee exemption.
+The student must enroll within 3 years of the earliest of the following dates: - the date the student was discharged from foster or other residential care - graduated from high school or received the equivalency degree, or - the student's 21st birthday.